jbcodeforce/aws-studies/docs/infra/storage.md

  ![B](./images/s3-lifecycle-rule-2.png)

+To prevent accidental file deletions, we can setup MFA Delete to use MFA tokens before deleting objects.

 To improve performance, a big file can be split and then uploaded with local connection to the closed edge access and then use AWS private network to copy between buckets in different region.
+In case of infinished parts use S3 Lifecycle policy to automate old/unfinished parts deletion.

 [S3 to Kafka lab](https://jbcodeforce.github.io/refarch-eda/use-cases/connect-s3/)